Crypto Storage Guide: Complete Guide

 Recommended approach:

-• Hardware wallet for long-term holdings
+• cold storage device for long-term holdings

 • Hot wallet for trading and DeFi activities